sagarbhadrawle/waiting-knife-3384/README.md

 ## Features
- The Book My Slot system provides the following features:
+ The ScheduLink system provides the following features:

 ### For Customers/Clients:
 - Register for a customer account by providing necessary information.